pgaston/teleopros2/README.md

 5. Additional requirements include:

-F'or the Jetson Orin Nano, run the following, outside the docker environment.
-This is to start gaining access to the hardware of the robot, eh?
+For the Jetson Orin Nano, run the following, outside the docker environment.
+This allows access to the hardware of the robot.
+(Your situation may vary.)
 ```
 sudo chmod +777 /dev/gpiochip0 /dev/gpiochip1 /dev/i2c-0 /dev/i2c-1 /dev/i2c-7
 ```
-# this needs to be done on the Jetson host, prior to building docker image
-# sudo chmod +777 /dev/gpiochip0
-# sudo chmod +777 /dev/gpiochip1
-# sudo chmod +777 /dev/i2c-0
-# sudo chmod +777 /dev/i2c-1
-# sudo chmod +777 /dev/i2c-7

 - In your /workspaces/isaac_ros-dev/src directory git clone both [gscam](https://github.com/clydemcqueen/gscam2/tree/main) and [ros2_shared](https://github.com/ptrmu/ros2_shared)
 ```